 Observed rates of seed removal from depots were high, though varied between treatment combinations.
 On average, 24.7% (±3.6%) of seeds were removed after 6 hours, 48.4% (±4.5%) after 12 hours, 84.4% (±3.2%) after 24 hours, and 94.6% (±1.5%) after 48 hours, where plus/minus terms indicate one standard error.
 Rates of removal for warmed C. nutans with elaiosomes were particularly high compared to the overall averages, with 55.6% (±13.1%) of seeds were removed after 6 hours, 79.6% (±9.2%) after 12 hours, 98.0% (±2.0%) after 24 hours, and 98.4% (±1.6%) after 48 hours.
 For both C. nutans and C. acanthoides, removal of seeds with no warming treatment and no elaiosomes lagged behind that of the other treatment combinations (Appendix S2, Figure S3); however, removal at the end of the experiment was still high, with 87.2% (±5.4%) removed for C. nutans and 88.9% (±7.1%) removed for C. acanthoides.

 Mixed-effect model coefficient estimates from Table 1 suggest that both warming treatment and elaiosome removal impacted the proportion of seeds removed, with significant effects at most of the timesteps at which models were fit.
 Here, seeds from warmed maternal plants were usually more likely to have been removed than those from unwarmed maternal plants, and seeds with their elaiosomes intact were more likely to have been removed than those without their elaiosomes.
 This reinforces trends seen in survival curves plotted from the observed seed counts over time, where seeds with their elaiosomes intact were generally removed at a faster rate than seeds without their elaiosomes for all combinations of warming and species, except for warmed C. acanthoides (Figure 2).
 Survival curves also show that seeds from warmed maternal plants were removed faster than seeds from unwarmed maternal plants for all combinations of elaiosome presence/absence and species, except for C. acanthoides with intact elaiosomes (Figure 3).
-While survival curves for warming/elaiosome treatment combinations were generally similar between species (Appendix S2, Figure S4), explicit comparisons to demonstrate whether or not significant differences in seed removal rates between species exist were not made since such a comparison was not a focus of this investigation.
+While survival curves for warming/elaiosome treatment combinations were generally similar between species (Appendix S2, Figure S4), explicit comparisons to demonstrate whether differences in seed removal rates between species exist were not made since such a comparison was not a focus of this investigation.

 Interactions between elaiosome and warming treatments were also observed in the mixed effects models.
 For C. acanthoides, significant negative interactions at all three time points suggest that presence of the elaiosome dampens the increase in seed removal facilitated by warming – that is, seeds with elaiosomes intact experience less of an increase in removal rates under warming than seeds where the elaiosome is removed (Table 1; refer to Appendix S2, Figure S5 for visualisation of marginal effects).
 This dampening effect on warming can be seen in Figure 3 as well, where juxtaposed survival curves clearly indicate lower seed removal for unwarmed C. acanthoides when the elaiosome is absent, but not necessarily when it is present.
 For C. nutans, evidence for interactions between elaiosome and warming treatments was not as clear; while there was a significant negative interaction similar to the one above at the 6-hour marks, positive interactions were observed at the 12- and 24-hour marks but were not significant.